paxdotdev/pax/lab-journal-ss.md

 Go for the first one initially?

 Sending of create/destroy is done in mount/dismount.
-This means that a node changing layer would need to dissmount and mount again with a different ID the way things are structured at the moment.
+This means that a node changing layer would need to dismount and mount again with a different ID the way things are structured at the moment.
 Could a new layer ID instead be introduced as part of an update patch somehow?
 That might be simpler (and allow for movement of native elems instead of destruction and creation?).